pandey-ankit/coherence-new/lab1/lab1.md

       curl --request DELETE 'http://localhost:8080/api/events/1'
       ```

-   If you check VisualVM, you will see that the count of entries in teh cache is now zero.
+   If you check VisualVM, you will see that the count of entries in the cache is now zero.

-   <<IMAGE SHOWING NO ENTRIES IN CACH>>
+   **IMAGE SHOWING NO ENTRIES IN CACHE**

 7. Retrieve the entry again, and you will see that the number of cache entries is now one, and you can see the SQL to load the event from the DB and then it is placed in the cache.